Skip to main content

 🌍

 Real-World Connection Fractions appear in recipes, measurement, games, sports statistics, and dividing snacks or supplies into equal parts.
+People often compare fractions when sharing food, reading rulers, or deciding which amount is greater.

 Fun Fact!
 Many different fractions can describe the same amount, just like 50 cents and half a dollar name the same value.
+Fraction equivalence is one way math shows the same idea in more than one form.